LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/interfaces.rst.txt

 .. index:: ! interface

 An **interface** is a formal construction within Java.
 Interfaces allow us to create a set of behaviors that a class must fulfill.
-A Java interface may contain:
+A Java interface may
+contain:

 #.
 Constants (that is, ``static final`` fields)
 #.
 Method signatures
 #.
 Static methods
 #.
 Default methods

+.. _create-an-interface:

 Creating an Interface
 ---------------------